 The Building Notice scheme cannot be used for work to non-domestic buildings where means of escape is affected.

-The Building Regulations submission form and Domestic charges 2020 can be used for both full plans and building notice applications.
+The Building Regulations submission form can be used for both full plans and building notice applications.
 They can be downloaded by clicking the images below and either posted or emailed in.
 Alternatively, you can make a Building Regulations submission online. *

 * Please note that unless the fee is known the online application will not fully complete.
 If you are unable to calculate the fee from the Domestic charges link above please contact Building Control on 01789 260626 where we will be able to help prior to proceeding with the online submission form